-ISHIKAWA HEADS TO MEXICO WITH EYE ON PGA TOUR RETURN
+Ishikawa heads to Mexico with eye on PGA TOUR return

 “In 2013, it was my first year there, I was in my early 20s and I was kind of a different player.
 I’ve grown and matured a bit more since and I’m trying to get better all the time.
 I miss the golf courses and the set-ups in the U.S. It’s always in great shape and always plays tough.
 I also miss competing against the best players in the world.”

-Currently 82nd on the Official World Golf Ranking, Ishikawa is backing himself to perform in Mexico and The Honda in his bid return into the world’s top 50.
-If he pulls it off, he will receive exemptions into the Arnold Palmer Invitational presented by Mastercard and the TOUR’s flagship event, THE PLAYERS Championship in March.
+Ishikawa is betting on himself to perform in Mexico and at The Honda Classic in his quest to rejoin the world’s top 50.
+If he pulls it off, he will receive exemptions into the Arnold Palmer Invitational presented by Mastercard and THE PLAYERS Championship in March.
 Breaking into the top 64 will also get him into the WGC-Dell Technologies Match Play in Austin.

 “I just need to play well in the WGC (Mexico) and Honda.
 It’s the goal,” said Ishikawa, whose highest world ranking was 29th back in 2009, the year he won four times at home.